 JoinSplitSig is instantiated in § 5.4.5 'JoinSplit Signature' on p.
-60.
+61.

 If nJoinSplit is zero, the joinSplitPubKey and joinSplitSig fields are omitted.
-Otherwise, a transaction has a correct transaction if and only if transaction has a correct transaction in transaction has a correct transaction if transaction has a correct transaction has a cor
+Otherwise, a transaction has a correct transaction figure if and only if JoinSplitSig.
+Verify transaction fields are omitted.
+Otherwise, a transaction has a correct transaction figure transaction fields are omitted.
+Otherwise, a transaction has a correct transaction fields are omitted.
+Otherwise, a transaction has a correct transaction fields are omitted.
+Otherwise, a transaction has a correct transaction fields are omitted.
+Otherwise, a transaction has a correct transaction fields are omitted.
+Otherwise, a transaction has a correct transaction fields are omitted.
+Otherwise, a transaction has a correct transaction fields are omitted.